-#NAMA Event Report: Impact of IT Rules 2021 on News — News Aggregators and Publishers
+#NAMA Impact of IT Rules 2021 on News — News Aggregators and Publishers

 “When it comes to the live news feed on these OTT platforms, to my mind, there are two questions here.The first is whether that relay or making available of the live news feed off those channels on an OTT platform converts the OTT platforms into a news aggregator.
 And therefore, there are not only issues under the IT regulations, but also the 26% threshold that is required to be adhered to, as per the foreign policy guidelines.
 The other aspect is whether by virtue of the fact that this content the news content is being carried on the OTT platform, does that news channel have to also adhere to the code of ethics to the extent that they relate to age classification and the classification of the content that is set out in the annexure to these regulations.
 The answer, at least to the limited extent that I can give, the content and the age classification that is applicable to online curated content cannot extend to news content, not only because a) they have exclusive definitions under rule 2 of IT guidelines, but also because of the fact that b) unlike entertainment content of films, which can be viewed in advance, you can’t possibly have a viewing of a news content in its totality, in order for it to be given that kind of a content classification.” — Abhishek Malhotra

-As to whether or not OTT platforms qualify as news aggregators, I think that they are in carrying the news content, playing the role of pure intermediary, because there they’re not deciding, or they’re not playing a significant role in terms of curation of the content that is coming online, continued Malhotra.
+As to whether or not OTT platforms qualify as news aggregators, I think that by carrying news content, they are playing the role of pure intermediary, because there they’re not deciding, or they’re not playing a significant role in terms of curation of the content that is coming online, continued Malhotra.
 It is the news content, as is, that is coming on their platform and therefore to that extent it will be an intermediary.

 One of the tragedies of these regulations is that there was no public consultation, at least on the news and current affairs and the OTT streaming part of it.